Welcome to the Sandhills Horticultural Gardens

 In 1978, the Sandhills Horicultural Gardens became a reality with the establishment of the Ebersole Holly Garden.
 Over the years, additional gardens have been implemented, including the Rose Garden, the Conifer Garden, the Sir Walter Raleigh Garden, the Atkins Hillside Garden, the Fruit & Vegetable Garden, Hackley Woodland Garden, Ambrose Japanese Garden and the Desmond Native Wetland Trail Garden.
 Today, the Sandhills Harticultural Gardens cover thirty-two acres.
 They are open to the public every day of the year from dawn to sunset and offer an educational adventure to anyone with an interest in plants, nature, and design composition.

 The Landscape Gardening Program was originated by Mr. Fred Garrett in 1968.
 The curriculum is nationally recognized and certified.
-The program, now managed by Ms. Dee Johnson, maintains the Sandhills Horticultural Gardens and uses them for student instruction.
+The program, now managed by Ms. Hilarie Blevins, maintains the Sandhills Horticultural Gardens and uses them for student instruction.
 She is Head of the Landscape Gardening Program.

 Begin your visit of the Sandhills Horticultural Gardens with an orientation in the G. Victor and Margaret Ball Garden Visitors Center open from 8am until 5pm daily.
 This beautiful informational center transpired as the result of a large, peersonal donation from Victor and Margaret Ball of Chicago, Illinois.
 The center was completed and dedicated in December of 1999.